Red Cross Assistance Program

 - The Red Cross has a zero-tolerance policy when it comes to fraud and aggressively pursues fraudulent activities.
-If you are aware of fraud, please contact your local law enforcement or the Red Cross at firstname.lastname@example.org or through the organization’s toll-free Concern Connection Line at 1-888-309-9679.
+If you are aware of fraud, please contact your local law enforcement or email the Red Cross or contact them through the organization's toll-free Concern Connection Line at 1-888-309-9679.

 All Red Cross services, including financial assistance, are available to whoever needs it, regardless of nationality, race, sexual orientation, religious beliefs, class or political opinions.
 The Red Cross is a charity, not a government agency, and people do not need to be American citizens to receive our assistance.